 The electron micrographs of the Acanthodactylus boskianus liver revealed that the hepatocytes have polyhedral shape, each being bounded by a distinct cell membrane.
-As appear in figure (2a) each cell contains peripherally located spherical nucleus limited by a prominent nuclear membrane and surrounded by the ground cytoplasm.
-In the perinuclear region, a variety of cell organelles or organoids are discerned as well as non-living inclusions.
+As in figure (2a) each cell appear contains peripherally located spherical prominent nucleus limited by a nuclear membrane and surrounded by ground cytoplasm.
+In the the perinuclear region, a variety of cell organoids organelles or are discerned as well as non-living inclusions.

-The cell membrane displayed several modifications or specializations at the different faces of the cell as indicated in figure (2).
-The cell membrane gives rise to various forms of intercellular junctions between adjacent cells serving different purposes (Fig. 2a).
-In addition, at the hepatic cell surface adjacent to a sinusoidal blood space, the cell is delineated from the lining of the sinusoid by a narrow perisinusoidal space, the space of Disse.
+The cell membrane displayed modifications several or specializations at the different faces of the cell as indicated in the figure (2).
+The cell membrane gives rise to various forms of intercellular junctions between adjacent cells serving purposes (Fig. 2a). different In addition, at the hepatic cell surface adjacent to a sinusoidal blood space, the cell is delineated from the lining of the sinusoid by a narrow perisinusoidal space, the space of Disse.
 It is clear that this space separates the sinusoidal endothelium and the adjacent hepatocyte.
 Therefore, it is bounded on one side by the hepatocyte plasma membrane and on the other side by the sinusoidal endothelium.
-Worthwhile is that the sinusoidal endothelium plays a pivotal role in the protection of the hepatocyte from the trauma of hepatic blood flow in the sinusoids and it also permits contact between the hepatocytes and blood plasma.
+Worthwhile is that the endothelium sinusoidal plays а pivotal role in the protection of the hepatocyte from the trauma of hepatic blood flow in the sinusoids and it also permits contact between the hepatocytes and blood plasma.
 This enables the cells to receive certain materials from the circulating blood and empty other materials into this blood.
 At the contact between the hepatocyte surface and the perisinusoidal space, the cell membrane extends a number of microvilli, usually occupying the perisinusoidal space (Fig. 2c).

 Electron micrograph from the biliary region (2d) reveals that the cell membranes of two adjacent hepatocytes diverge or become partially separated from each other to form a bile canaliculus.
 A number of microvilli project from either parenchymal cell into the lumen of the bile canaliculus via which bile secretions are drained from the cells.
-Also figure (2) revealed that each liver cell has many mitochondria with a spherical form.
+Also figure (2) revealed liver cell that each has many mitochondria with a spherical form.
 Their cristae are not so numerous or closely packed a characteristic consistent with moderate oxygen consumption observed in the liver.
 Another typical component of the liver cell is glycogen.
-Under the electron microscope this polysaccharide takes the form of small particles distributed diffusely throughout the cytoplasm.
-They appear in two forms, nanoparticulate (beta) particles and polyparticulate (alpha) elements or glycogen rosettes, produced by aggregation of the bata particles.
+Under the electron microscope, this polysaccharide takes the form of small particles distributed diffusely throughout the cytoplasm.
+They appear in two forms, nanoparticulate (beta) particles and polyparticulate (alpha) elements or glycogen rosettes, produced by aggregation of the beta particles.
 Another common cellular component is the lipid droplets, whose quantity varies greatly and they are rounded in their shape (Fig. 2b).
+In addition, figure (2b) displayed an abundant of granular or endoplasmic reticulum rough is located mainly around the nucleus tending to be arranged in parallel stacks (with narrow lumens).